Kering – empowering imagination

 • We propel our brands to lead with new business models that contribute to a better world economically, socially and ecologically

-• In line with our engagement with solidarity initiatives, we continue to support the Kering Foundation, which combats violence against women and promotes their empowerment.
+• In line with our engagement with solidarity initiatives, we continue to support the Kering Foundation, which campaigns to stop violence against women.

 • Having made digital a strategic, CEO-level priority, we have created an e-business unit at Group level to share best digital practice, speed up our brands’ e-business projects and increase their digital presence